freeipa/freeipa/workshop.rst

   asserting that the certificate is for TLS WWW authentication.

-Another important argument is ``-N <subject-name>`` but this defaults to the system hostname which in our case (``client.ipademo.local``) was appropriate.
+Another important argument is ``-N <subject-name>`` but this defaults to the system hostname, which in our case (``client.ipademo.local``) was appropriate.

 Let's check the status of our certificate request using the tracking